lnicastro/SID/test/README.md

 7.  (string)  The Dec field name or its equivalent to get units in degrees.
 8.  (float)   Region center RA in degrees.
 9.  (float)   Region center Dec in degrees.
 10. (float)   Region radius in arcmin.
-For SelectRectHTM/HEALP pass the 1/2 of the rectangle sides along RA and Dec.
+    For SelectRectHTM/HEALP pass the the rectangle sides along RA and Dec.
     In the example above 25 and 38 arcmin.
+    For SelectRectvHTM/HEALP pass the the RA and Dec of two opposite corners.
 11. (string)  Any additional query clause (WHERE, ORDER BY, LIMIT, etc.).

 ```